bpython/bpython/doc/sphinx/source/community.rst

 from Europe and when you get to the channel during our nighttime you might have to wait a while for a response.

-Mailinglist
+Mailing List
 -----------
-We have a mailinglist at `google groups <http://groups.google.com/group/bpython>`_.
+We have a mailing list at `google groups <http://groups.google.com/group/bpython>`_.
 You can post questions there and releases are announced on the mailing list.